pytest-dev/pyfakefs/docs/usage.rst

 Simulating other file systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-``Pyfakefs`` supports Linux, MacOS and Windows operating systems.
+``Pyfakefs`` supports Linux, macOS and Windows operating systems.
 By default,
 the file system of the OS where the tests run is assumed, but it is possible
 to simulate other file systems to some extent.
 To set a specific file
 system, you can change ``pyfakefs.FakeFilesystem.os`` to one of